 As in any new living experience there are social adjustments, and one can expect concerns about living situations at times.
 As we partner with you to assist your student, we ask that you keep the following in mind:

-- If problems arise pertaining to living on campus and in the residence halls, it is important for students to take an active role in resolving them.
+- If problems arise pertaining to living in university-sponsored housing, it is important for students to take an active role in resolving them.
 This helps them learn how to deal with situations that may occur in the future.

 - Trained Residence Life staff members are available to problem solve with your student.
 While we are willing to talk to you about your concerns as a parent, involvement must be primarily and directly with the student.
 This helps prevent any miscommunication and is critical in resolving most issues.